 Resentment built up over time…

 Enough resentment built up over time may mean they don’t have the resources to be in a healthy relationship with you.

 If someone has enough resentment pent up over enough time, then they will have less and less resources available to make a relationship work with you.

-I think sometimes, resentful people have sold their soul for approval so many times, that now, they’re a walking ball of resentment, waiting to burst into a massive firestorm that may or may not engulf you as well.
+I think sometimes, resentful people have sold their soul for approval so many times, that now, they’re a walking ball of resentment.
+They are waiting to burst into a massive firestorm that may or may not engulf you as well.